quantumlib/Stim/glue/stimflow/doc/api.md

     self,
     mapping: "dict[complex, Literal['X, 'Y, 'Z'] | str] | dict[Literal['X, 'Y, 'Z'] | str, complex | Iterable[complex]] | PauliMap | Tile | stim.PauliString | None" = None,
     *,
-    name: Any = None,
+    obs_name: Any = None,
 ):
     """Initializes a PauliMap using maps of Paulis to/from qubits.

     Args:
         mapping: The association between qubits and paulis, specifiable in a variety of ways.
-        name: Defaults to None (no name).
+        obs_name: Defaults to None (no name).
 Can be set to an arbitrary hashable equatable value, in order to identify the Pauli map.
 A common convention used in the library is that named Pauli maps correspond to logical operators.